Oral history: Southeast Asia

 While oral tradition is an integral part of ancient Southeast Asian history, oral history is a relatively recent development.
-Since the 1960s, oral history has been accorded increasing attention both on institutional as well as individual levels, representing “history from above” and “history from below”.
+Since the 1960s, oral history has been accorded increasing attention on institutional and individual levels, representing "history from above" and "history from below".

-In Oral History and Public Memories, Blackburn writes about oral history as a tool that was used “by political elites and state-run institutions to contribute to the goal of national building” in postcolonial Southeast Asian countries.
-Blackburn draws most of his examples of oral history as a vehicle for “history from above” from Malaysia and Singapore.
+In Oral History and Public Memories, Blackburn writes about oral history as a tool that was used "by political elites and state-run institutions to contribute to the goal of national building" in postcolonial Southeast Asian countries.
+Blackburn draws most of his examples of oral history as a vehicle for "history from above" from Malaysia and Singapore.

-In terms of “history from below”, various oral history initiatives are being undertaken in Cambodia in an effort to record lived experiences from the rule of the Khmer Rouge regime while survivors are still living.
+In terms of "history from below", various oral history initiatives are being undertaken in Cambodia in an effort to record lived experiences from the rule of the Khmer Rouge regime while survivors are still living.
 These initiative take advantage of crowdsourced history to uncover the silences imposed on the oppressed.